Move your cover letter to the top of the yes pile

 When it comes to the content of the letter, keep these tips in mind:

-A good cover letter needs to be short, to the point and clearly communicate what you can bring to a company.
+A strong cover letter needs to be short, to the point and clearly communicate what you can bring to a company.
 Bullet points are a great way to communicate this information easily, especially if you’re adding a lot of information to the cover letter.

 Here’s how this might look in an effective cover letter: